marcoonroad/twostep/docs/index.md

 As an additional note, the `Twostep.TOTP.secret` function above uses a cryptographically safe PRNG, that is, a secure source of pseudo randomness.
-To generate the OTP code, for testing purposes mostly ('cause this one-time code should be generated on client-side -- unless you use this library on the client's device), you can use this function:
+To generate an OTP code, you can use this function:

 ```ocaml
 let code: string = Twostep.TOTP.code ~secret:secret ();; (* kinda "098123" *)